FWT Registration and Approval

 I’m still deciding between two FWT options.
 Can I register one FWT now and then change?

 Yes, you can change later, but be careful about leading an employer to think that you are going to work with them and then canceling, as this can negatively impact your reputation with employers in your industry.
 Want advice?
-Come to walk-in hours Tuesdays and Thursdays from 12:00-2:00 pm.
+Schedule a time to meet with one of our career counselors.

 I am planning to study away or considering a leave of absence.
 Do I still need to register?